Three Critical Elements of a Sound Public Sector Cloud Strategy

 The challenge lies in accommodating hundreds of thousands of users deployed across the globe and coordinating thousands of legacy systems and applications.
-While there may be a desire to race to the cloud to gain these benefits, it's better to regard the process as being on a journey to the cloud – one that might take several years to achieve.
+While there may be a desire to race to the cloud to gain these benefits, it's better to regard the migration process as a journey — one that might take several years to achieve.

 As WWT's Vice President of Public Sector Strategy, I understand these needs and challenges because I've experienced Public-Sector IT environments from both sides of the desk.
 Formerly a U.S. Army Lieutenant General with 38 years of service, I was the Army's Chief Information Officer for three years, reporting directly to the Secretary of the Army.
 There, I was chartered with leading a significant network modernization mission with over 1.5 million users.

 So it's fair to say I appreciate the complexities facing every government IT project, especially cloud migration.
-What follows are my three most important must-haves for devising an effective Public Sector “cloud smart” migration strategy.
+What follows are my three most important must-haves for devising an effective Public Sector cloud migration strategy.

-- Articulate the form your cloud strategy will take based on your mission outcomes and the expected benefits: how will you balance workloads between public and private cloud environment?
+- Articulate the form your cloud strategy will take based on your mission outcomes and the expected benefits: How will you balance workloads between public and private cloud environments?
 What is the best multicloud strategy for your mission?

 - Capture and resolve concerns about cloud migration.
 Do you have the required skills to be successful in your cloud journey?
 How do you ensure workloads are provisioned securely into your new cloud environment(s)?

-- Understand the resources that migration requires and create a long-term resource plan to support your cloud strategy.
-Ask yourself: do you have the skilled workforce to move to the cloud?
+- Understand the resources that cloud migration requires and create a long-term resource plan to support your cloud strategy.
+Ask yourself: Do you have the skilled workforce to migrate and maintain your cloud environment once there?

 - Identify what IT governance, laws, regulatory and policy issues will direct the cloud migration process.

 It's important to know you have full visibility and accurate information about everything running on your network when preparing to migrate apps, systems, data and capabilities to the cloud.
-Ensure that you have identified a true picture of every data center in your existing IT landscape, and the unique cloud solution each one requires.
+Ensure that you have identified a true picture of every data center in your existing IT landscape and the unique cloud solution each requires.
 Also understand the process by which your organization maintains its network, software and apps, as well as how it executes updates and patch management.
-You should know how you plan to rationalize applications: what you'll keep locally, move to the cloud or remove altogether.
+You should know how you plan to rationalize applications — what you'll keep locally, move to the cloud or remove altogether.

-It's critical to have an industry advisor with the right technical talent and Public Sector experience to help you move from a legacy environment to a state-of-the-art cloud.
-Such a partner understands both your mission and the full spectrum of unique challenges you face.
+It's critical to have an industry advisor with the right technical cloud talent and Public Sector experience to help you move from a legacy environment to a state-of-the-art cloud operating model.
+Such a partner must understand both your mission and the full spectrum of unique challenges you face.

-Whomever you work with should be able to support security assessments, navigating the federal security accreditation process for IT security professionals.
-The right advisor should know that "cookie cutter" solutions won't apply in a Public Sector environment — each agency has its own mission, serves its own public, faces its own challenges.
+Whoever you work with should be able to support security assessments and navigate the federal security accreditation process for IT security professionals.
+The right advisor should know that "cookie cutter" solutions won't apply in a Public Sector environment — each agency has its own mission, serves its own public, and faces its own challenges.

-Your partner should be able take a leadership role in developing a strategy that will help you leverage data generated by the cloud to drive AI and machine learning efforts that support your organization's missions and priorities.
+Your partner should be able to take a leadership role in developing a holistic cloud strategy that will help you leverage data generated by the cloud to drive AI and machine learning efforts that support your organization's missions and priorities.

-WWT believes that each Public Sector environment is unique, which is why we hire people with specific Public Sector IT backgrounds who have first-hand experience understanding and addressing those needs, issues and concerns.
+We believe that each Public Sector environment is unique, which is why we hire people with specific Public Sector IT backgrounds with first-hand experience understanding and addressing those needs, issues and concerns.
 In fact, WWT has more than 30 subject matter experts from the Department of Defense, including Army, Navy, Marines and Air Force.
-On the civilian side, our knowledge base encompasses former IT personnel from the Veterans Administration, U.S. Postal Service, FBI, NSA, State Department, Intelligence Community, as well as other arms of government.
+On the civilian side, our knowledge base encompasses former IT personnel from the Veterans Administration, U.S. Postal Service, FBI, NSA, State Department, the Intelligence Community as well as other arms of government.

-WWT is also focused on deploying the latest and greatest technologies, with Intel being key for the cloud.
-As one of WWT's main industry partners, Intel collaborates with us on a great many cloud deployments for government customers, bringing to bear the latest Intel® technologies for IT transformation, featuring the 2nd generation Intel® Xeon® Scalable processor as well as Intel® Optane™ DC persistent memory.
+WWT is also focused on deploying the latest and greatest technologies, with Intel® being key for the cloud along with the leading public cloud hyperscalers like AWS, Google Cloud and Azure.
+As one of WWT's main industry partners, Intel collaborates with us on a great many cloud deployments for government customers, bringing to bear the latest Intel technologies for IT transformation, featuring the 2nd generation Intel Xeon® Scalable processor as well as Intel Optane™ DC persistent memory.

-In fact, Intel® technology lies at the heart of more than 95 percent of the solutions in WWT’s Advanced Technology Center (ATC) – the Silicon Valley in St. Louis.
+In fact, Intel technology lies at the heart of more than 95 percent of the solutions in our Advanced Technology Center (ATC).
 The ATC is where today's leading-edge technologies come together in one collaborative ecosystem to solve unique challenges such as those faced by public-sector customers.
 It's in the ATC where those customers can get hands-on experience with cloud solutions, finding what fulfills their needs with virtually no risk.